SquirrelEnjoyer23/MushroomLampV1/README.md

 Buck converter to 5V

-Rotary encoder (can be mounted on a pcb)
+Rotary encoder (can be mounted on a pcb if prefered)

 Led strip (12 inches, addressable, RGB, 5V, preferably 60 leds)